Read My Hands-On Gorilla Bow Review & Embrace Your Inner Tarzan

 For the super strong

-But even though I’ve given up lifting real heavy long ago, I could still feel that some of the moves with the Gorilla Bow — bench press and deadlift come to mind — wouldn’t feel ‘right’ for advanced lifters loading over 350 or so, people who’re so dialed into the feel of a bar.
+But even though I’ve given up lifting real heavy long ago, I could still feel that some of the moves with the Gorilla Bow — bench press and deadlift come to mind — wouldn’t feel ‘right’ for advanced lifters loading over 350 lb. or so, people who’re so dialed into the feel of a bar.

 I also felt that anyone who needs to rep out over 350 lb. with either their bench, deadlift, or squat should probably just stick to using their plates & barbell in a power rack or Smith machine anyway.